-I intend to follow these scholars work and explore the connection between the limits of representation in HSM (van de Bovenkamp & Vollaard, 2018) from an intersectional perspective, and the consequences of these HSM policy activity on inequlities.
-Yet, as I explain below on the theoretical section my focus will not be on the HSM of the marginalized, but of the privileged.
-To my knowledge this is the first research in HSM literature who walk this path.
-Nevertheless, in social movement literature few studies have adopted this approach among them Hunt (2018).
-Investigating the SlutWalk she illustrated how the provocative strategy which was led by privileged white women discriminated marginalized group of women especially those who come from religious communities such as Muslim women, by preventing their participation and diverting attention away from their protests and needs.
-This example despite not being from HSM world describe similar analytical process I adopt in the last chapter.
+I intend to draw on these scholars’ work and explore the connection between the limits of representation in HSM (van de Bovenkamp & Vollaard, 2018) from an intersectional perspective, and the consequences of HSM policy activity on inequalities.
+Yet, as I explain below in the theoretical section, my focus will not be on the HSM of the marginalized, but of the privileged.
+To my knowledge, this is the first study in HSM literature to take this approach.
+Nevertheless, in social movement literature, a few studies, such as that of Hunt (2018), have adopted this approach.
+Investigating the SlutWalk, she illustrated how the provocative strategy led by privileged white women discriminated against marginalized group of women, especially those who come from religious communities, such as Muslim women, by preventing their participation and diverting attention away from their protests and needs.
+This example, despite not being from the HSM world, describes a similar analytical process I adopt in the last chapter.

 2.3.
 Autism policy

-As mentioned above autism organization have shaped the autism policy field, yet the borders of this field should be specified.
-Autism whether it defined as a neurological difference or as a developmental disorder, alters the individuals needs throughout the entire life and almost in every aspect of life.
-Therefore, autism policy comprises of policies that relate to every step throughout an autistic individual life from screening, diagnosis, early interventions, and education among other issues in childhood (Feinberg & Vacca, 2000) to employment, residential arrangements, and community services among other issues in adulthood (Clark, Scharaschkin, & Xu, 2009; Gotham et al., 2015; Wright, Brooks, D'Astous, & Grandin, 2013).
-In addition, to the temporal or developmental relevant policies, autism policy also affects and is affected by cross ages policies such as rights and anti-discrimination laws, autism research funding, and residual effects on families and the community.
-From a social determinants of health (SDH) perspective (see explanation on this framework below) all these policies issues are affecting autistics health, along with healthcare system related policies, and create the sociopolitical context in which autistic individuals live.
-It should be stressed that as any other policy issue autism policies are contextualized and articulate within the sociopolitical structure relevant to each country, nevertheless, as the fundamental needs of autistics are the same policies in one context can be relevant to other contexts.
-Owing to the rising recognition that these policies immensely influence autistics lives recently there is a growing interest in depicting and analyze their influence (AIMS-2-TRAILS, 2021; Debra et al., 2021; Zeidan et al., 2019).
+As mentioned above, autism organizations have shaped the autism policy field, but have not successfully demarcated the parameters of the field.
+Autism, whether it is defined as a neurological difference or as a developmental disorder, affects the individual’s needs throughout their entire life and in almost every aspect of life.
+Therefore, autism policy comprises policies that relate to every step of an autistic individual’s life, from screening, diagnosis, early interventions, and education, among other issues, in childhood (Feinberg & Vacca, 2000), to employment, residential arrangements, and community services, among other issues, in adulthood (Clark, Scharaschkin, & Xu, 2009; Wright, Brooks, D'Astous, & Grandin, 2013; Gotham et al., 2015;).
+In addition to age-related or developmentally relevant policies, autism policy also affects, and is affected, by cross-age policies, such as rights and anti-discrimination laws, autism research funding, and residual effects on families and the community.
+From a social determinants of health (SDH) perspective (see explanation of this framework below), all these policy issues, along with healthcare-system-related policies, affect autistic people’s health and contribute to the formation of the sociopolitical context in which autistic individuals live.
+It should be stressed that, like any other policy issue, autism policies are contextualized and articulated within the sociopolitical structure relevant to each country; nevertheless, as the fundamental needs of autistic people are the same everywhere, policies in one context can be relevant to other contexts.
+Owing to the growing recognition that these policies have an immense influence on the lives of autistic people, recently there has been increasing interest in identifying and analyzing their influence (Zeidan et al., 2019; AIMS-2-TRAILS, 2021; Debra et al., 2021).

 One of the major issues discussed in relation to autism policy is the definition or classification of autism.
-As mentioned above there are continues tensions within the autism community on how autism should be defined: as a neurological difference, as a mental health disorder, as a developmental disorder, or as medical problem.
-This discussion is crucial to policy as this verity of definitions can lead in different sociopolitical contexts to different access to services and accommodation of needs (Baker, 2011; Jaarsma & Welin, 2012; Mishori, 2014; Orsini, 2013; Orsini & Smith, 2010; Runswick-Cole, 2014; Steuernagel, 2005).
-While this issue also clearly influences autism policy in Israel (Mishori, 2014; Comptroller annual report 2012), I avoid discussing these classification implications directly within the Israel system and argue following the first chapter that autism should be regarded as a distinct social group (see below theoretical framework).
+As mentioned above, there are continuous tensions within the autism community on how autism should be defined: as a neurological difference; as a mental health disorder; as a developmental disorder; or as a medical problem.
+This discussion is crucial to policy, as this variety of definitions can lead, in different sociopolitical contexts, to different access to services and accommodation of needs (Steuernagel, 2005; Orsini & Smith, 2010; Baker, 2011; Jaarsma & Welin, 2012; Orsini, 2013; Mishori, 2014; Runswick-Cole, 2014).
+While this issue also clearly influences autism policy in Israel (State Comptroller Annual Report, 2012; Mishori, 2014), rather than discussing the implications of these classifications directly within the Israeli system, I argue that autistic people should be regarded as belonging to a distinct social group (see theoretical framework below).